Luigi Pezzuto

 Luigi Pezzuto (born 30 April 1946) is an Italian prelate of the Catholic Church who worked in the diplomatic service of the Holy See.
 He ended his career serving as the Apostolic Nuncio to Bosnia and Herzegovina and Montenegro from 17 November 2012 to 31 August 2021.
 He was made an archbishop in 1997 and led the diplomatic missions in several countries in Africa and Latin America between 1997 and 2012.

 Biography

 He was born in Squinzano, Italy.
 He was ordained a priest on 25 September 1971.

+Diplomatic career

 Pope John Paul II appointed him Titular Archbishop of Turris in Proconsulari and Apostolic Nuncio to the Republic of the Congo and to Gabon on 7 December 1996.
 He received his episcopal consecration on 6 January 1997.

 He was named Nuncio to Tanzania on 22 May 1999.